 Proposals submitted under this highlight notice should, therefore, involve partnerships between CFS/ME researchers and established, leading investigators working in relevant areas, but who are new to the CFS/ME field.
 It is expected that those investigators who are new to CFS/ME research will make a substantial contribution to the programme of work, to enable them to build their own track record in CFS/ME research.

 When outlining the skill sets of the investigator group, applicants should highlight which investigator(s) are new to the CFS/ME field and how their experience and expertise will add to the UK CFS/ME research base.

 MRC encourages (but does not require) applicants to work in partnership with other funders where appropriate.
 Depending on the programme of work to be undertaken, applicants may wish to seek cash or in-kind support from charitable and/or industrial partners; details of support from any project partners should be included on the Je-S application form and in the case for support.

 Applicants will be required to attach a letter of support from any project partner(s) to their application.

 This is a cross-Board highlight notice and proposals may be submitted to any of the MRC’s four Research Boards as appropriate based on scientific or clinical area.
 All applications received under this highlight notice will be assessed through MRC’s standard assessment procedure.

 Potential applicants are advised to contact Dr Neha Issar-Brown if they are considering submitting an application under this highlight so the appropriate strategic uplift is given where proposals meet the terms of this notice and all applicants are requested to reference this highlight in the ‘Objectives’ and the ‘Case for Support’ sections of their proposals.
-Unfortunately MRC is not able to broker new research partnerships on the part of applicants as we do not have the resources to do this.
+Unfortunately, the MRC is not able to broker new research partnerships on the part of applicants as we do not have the resources to do this.

-Contact: Dr Neha Issar-Brown, Programme Manager
+Dr Ana Antunes-Martins, Programme Manager